sillevl/course-software-engineering/POODR/designing_classes_with_a_single_response.md

 #	 from (irb):20
 ```

 The bug above was introduced when the `gear_inches` method was added. `Gear.initialize` was changed to require two additional arguments, `rim` and `tire`.
+Altering the number of arguments of a method breaks all existing callers of the method.
+This would normally be terrible problem that would have to dealt with instantly.
+Our application currently has no such callers, so we will ignore it for now.

+Now that our `Gear` class exists, its time to ask the question: **Is it the best way to organize the code?**

+The answer, as always, is: it depends.
+If you expect the application to remain static forever, the `Gear` in its current form may be good enough.
+However you can forsee the possibility of an entire application of calculators for bicyclists. `Gear` is the first of many classes of an application that will _evolve_.
+To efficiently evolve, code mush be easy to change.

 ### Why Single Responsibility Matters